-An OP guardian makes a lifelong commitment to care for the child.
+An Other Person Guardian makes a lifelong commitment to care for the child.

-Carers interested in becoming an OP guardian will be assessed by the OPG assessment team.
-For an OPG to be considered an appropriate placement authority for a child, the following five conditions must be met.
+Carers interested in becoming an Other Person Guardian will be assessed by the OPG assessment team.
+For an Other Person Guardian to be considered an appropriate placement authority for a child, the following five conditions must be met.
 The carer must: